audiolabs/APSRR-2016/bergmann-raffel/report.md

 - In some scripts function calls are made on all the datasets, without checking if the dataset is available.
 This makes applying the given code to a smaller subset unneccessarily complicated.

-Other issues for further analysis of the paper:
-- The code is sometimes very specific towards the authors test environment.
+While working on the paper, an other issue, which might affect further analysis of the paper became apparent.
+The code is sometimes very specific towards the authors test environment.
 For Example:
 * Parallelization is done for a fixed number of processor cores.
 This complicates the reproduction of the results on a different setup.
+See [here](https://github.com/craffel/midi-dataset/blob/master/scripts/create_msd_cqts.py#L55).
-	* The python code executes bash commands and can therefore only be executed on Unix Systems
+* The python code executes bash commands and can therefore only be executed on Unix Systems.
+See [here](https://github.com/craffel/midi-dataset/blob/master/feature_extraction.py#L46).

-### Dataset

-The acquisition of the dataset is the main problem in reproducing the results of the paper.
-For the evaluation a set of MIDI files is required, as well as audio files corresponding to the Million Song Database.
-The MIDI files are made available by the author online.
-The mp3 files have to be aquired from 7digital, an onlineshop for music.
-The [7digital API](http://docs.7digital.com/) allows the download of 30-60 second preview clips of their songs.

-The main problems:
-- The [code](https://github.com/tbertinmahieux/MSongsDB/blob/master/Tasks_Demos/Preview7digital/get_preview_url.py#L181) provided on the Million Song Database website to download preview clips from the 7digital API is outdated, as the API call does not utilize OAuth, which was added by 7digital and the API has to be accessed in another way.
-- The 7digital API only allows 4000 requests per day for free users which means for a million songs with 2 requests per song, downloading the dataset takes 500 days.

 ### Results